Considering a SOG Force fixed blade knife?

 It is listed as being in stock at the company, and there are few people selling it on eBay, as Buy It Now.
 Alternatively, Amazon has it for a reasonable price, although tax may be added.

-Stay tuned for future reviews of stainless steel knives applying for survival knife positions (and more carbon steel knives as well).
+Stay tuned for future reviews of stainless steel knife applying for survival knife positions (and more carbon steel knives as well).

 Want to know more?
 Check out these related articles: